 - Ofgem – the Office of Gas and Electricity Markets who regulate the gas and electricity markets in Great Britain or any regulatory organisation that replaces it.

-- Premises – each domestic property that you’d like us to provide a Supply to or which we already supply under a Deemed Contract.
+- Property – each domestic property that you’d like us to provide a supply to or which we already supply under a deemed contract.

 - Relevant Industry Bodies – including but not limited to Ofgem, Citizens Advice Consumer Service, Department of Energy and Climate Change, Theft Risk Assessment Services, Revenue Protection Services and their agents.

-- Standing Charge – a daily charge to keep a Premises connected, payable whether or not those Premises are occupied and whether or not electricity and/or gas has been consumed at the premises.
+- Standing Charge – a daily charge to keep a property connected, payable whether or not those properties are occupied and whether or not electricity and/or gas has been consumed at the property.